-It’s summer time in Japan, it’s hot, it’s humid and the cicadas are loud as hell, sandwich all that between one typhoon after the next and you’re having yourself a good time.
+It’s summer in Japan.
+It’s hot and humid, and the cicadas are loud as hell.
+Sandwich all that between one typhoon after the next, and you’re having yourself a good time.

 Last night was the local summer festival.
-Nothing really special about the festival, just imagine (for all you Mericans) a redneck BBQ where there is line dancing, BBQ, cotton candy and kids running around way to high on sugar, yeah, it’s just the Japanese version of that.
+Nothing really special about the festival; just imagine (for all you Mericans) a redneck BBQ where there is line dancing, BBQ, cotton candy, and kids running around way too high on sugar; yeah, it’s just the Japanese version of that.

 Gear Used | Fujifilm XT2 + Rokinon 50mm f1.2